-This section should provide a discussion of the potential impacts of the project on the aquatic ecosystems and a description of proposed mitigation actions, including:
+This section should provide a discussion of the potential permanent and temporary impacts of the project on the aquatic ecosystems and a description of proposed measures to avoid, minimise or mitigate actions, including:

-details of proposed stream diversions, causeway construction and crossing facilities, stockpiled material and other impediments that would restrict free movement of aquatic fauna

-- measures to avoid fish spawning periods, such as seasonal construction of waterway crossings or other waterway barriers and measures to facilitate fish movements through water crossings - details of alternatives to waterway crossings or other waterway barriers where possible - offsets proposed for unavoidable, permanent loss of fisheries habitat - a description of methods to minimise the potential for the introduction and/or spread of weed species or plant disease - measures to avoid or mitigate potential impacts on groundwater dependant ecosystems.
-Describe the proposed monitoring for each identified groundwater dependent ecosystem. - monitoring of aquatic biology health, productivity and biodiversity in areas subject to direct discharge.
+- details of proposed stream diversions, causeway construction and crossing facilities, stockpiled material and other impediments that would restrict free movement of aquatic fauna - measures to avoid fish spawning periods, such as seasonal construction of waterway crossings or other waterway barriers and measures to facilitate fish movements through water crossings - details of alternatives to waterway crossings or other waterway barriers where possible - offsets proposed for unavoidable, permanent loss of fisheries habitat - a description of methods to minimise the potential for the introduction and/or spread of weed species or plant disease - measures to avoid or mitigate potential impacts on groundwater dependant ecosystems.
+Describe the proposed monitoring for each identified groundwater dependent ecosystem - monitoring of aquatic ecology health, productivity and biodiversity in areas upstream and downstream of the project area.